Azure/enterprise-azure-policy-as-code/Docs/documenting-assignments-and-policy-sets.md

-# Documenting Assignments and Initiatives
+# Documenting Policy Assignments and Sets of Policy Set (Initiative) definitions

 **On this page**